serkosi/collaboration-works/README.md

-## Here are some of the projects given from different disciplines.
+## In this repo, some of the projects are given which performed for different disciplines.